Who will win?

 Our sponsors and judges

-The 2022 Civil Service Data Challenge is sponsored by very senior figures, giving the project reach and influence across government.
-The judges, who include top data specialists from the Civil Service and NTT DATA, will select first the eight ideas to develop within the programme, and then the four that will go forward to the Final.
+The 2022 Civil Service Data Challenge was sponsored by very senior figures, giving the project reach and influence across government.
+The judges, who included top data specialists from the Civil Service and NTT DATA, first selected the eight ideas to develop within the programme, then tested the ideas at the Semi-Final and Final – announcing the winner on 23 March 2023.

 Timeline: 2022 programme